 b.
 He was seen by Cephas: Jesus made a special resurrection appearance to Peter (Luke 24:34).
 We are not told much about this visit, but we can assume there was some special need for comfort and restoration in Peter that Jesus ministered to.

 c.
 Then by the twelve: This probably refers to the first meeting Jesus had with His assembled disciples, mentioned in Mark 16:14, Luke 24:36-43, and John 20:19-25.
 This was the meeting where Jesus appeared in the room with the doors and windows shut, and breathed on the disciples, giving them the Holy Spirit.

 i.
 When Paul writes by the twelve, he uses the term as a figurative title.
 At the first meeting of the resurrected Jesus with His disciples, Thomas was absent and Judas had killed himself.
 But they still were known as the twelve.

 ii.
 "Perhaps the term twelve is used here merely to point out the society of the apostles, who, though at this time they were only eleven, were still called the twelve, because this was their original number."
 (Clarke)

 d.
-The meeting of Jesus with over five hundred brethren at once isn’t detailed in the gospels, but is suggested by Matthew 28:10, 16-17.
-During the time after His resurrection, but before His Ascension, Jesus seemed to meet with His followers on many different occasions.
+The meeting of Jesus with over five hundred brethren at once isn't detailed in the gospels, but is suggested by Matthew 28:10 and 28:16-17.
+During the time after His resurrection, but before His Ascension, Jesus met with His followers on many different occasions.

 ii.
 There really were five hundred followers of Jesus before His Ascension, though Acts 1:15 mentions only the 120 who were in the Jerusalem area.
 Jesus met with these 500 followers in the region of Galilee.
 They knew Jesus rose from the dead.